http://publichealth.med.miami.edu/

 EPH 705.
 Advanced Statistical Methods II.
 3 Credit Hours.

 Continuation and elaboration of EPH 703.
 Advanced statistical methods used in analyzing data from epidemiologic investigations.
-Topics include Kappa statistics, life tables, survival analyses, logistic regression, Poisson regression, log linear models, clusters, meta-analysis, and other special topics.
+Topics include Kappa statistics, contingency tables, logistic regression, Poisson regression, log linear models, repeated measures analysis, analysis of datasets with small sample size, and other special topics.

 Prerequisite: EPH 703.